neuro4ml/neuro4ml.github.io/Week_4/2-Rate-based_models.md

 Model of orientation selectivity in the visual cortex {cite:p}`https://doi.org/10.1523/jneurosci.02-01-00032.1982`.
 ```

 Incidentally, you might wonder why do we take the square of the firing rate.
-Well, the exact choice of taking the square isn’t essential.
-It’s only important that it be nonlinear for reasons we won’t go in to here.
+Well, the exact choice of taking the square isn't essential.
+It's only important that it be nonlinear for reasons we won't go in to here.

 ## Summary

-We’ve seen how Hebb’s principle can be translated into learning models based on firing rates, and that this can generate quite interesting computational properties like doing principal component analysis or developing feature selectivity.
+We've seen how Hebb's principle can be translated into learning models based on firing rates, and that this can generate quite interesting computational properties like doing principal component analysis or developing feature selectivity.
 However, it misses an important feature which is the timing of spikes.
-We’ll turn to that in the next section.
+We'll turn to that in the next section.